suthankumar/StarWar-Characters/README.md

 - Ability to modify the height of the StarWar character on My Favourite page

 ## Additional task
-- Added some couple of test to components.
+- Added some couple of tests to the components.
+- Even more cleaning of the code by reducing the line of code as possible by creating seperate components.

 ## Feature Improvements
 If I had more time: